Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \end{definition}

 \begin{proposition} Every morphism in $\mathbf{Icm}$ that is orthogonal with respect to the Boolean ic-monoid $B_2$ (Example \ref{exa:icmonoid_B_2}) is an epimorphism. \end{proposition} \begin{proof} We can use Example \ref{exa:Yoneda_correspondence_icmonoids} to see that if an arrow $e:X \to Y$ is orthogonal with respect to the Boolean ic-monoid $(B_2,+,0)$, then it is surjective: for every $y \in Y$, there exists $x \in X$ for which the identity $e(x) = y$ holds.
-Because surjections are epimorphisms in $\mathbf{Set}$, we can directly check that surjective morphisms in $\mathbf{Icm}$ are epimorphisms in $\mathbf{Icm}$ (see section \ref{ssec:Category_Icm}). \end{proof}
+Because surjections are epimorphisms in $\mathbf{Set}$, we can use a diagrammatic reasoning to deduce that surjective morphisms in $\mathbf{Icm}$ are epimorphisms in $\mathbf{Icm}$. \end{proof}